 This is how it works in the hosting backend:

 Reminder: Always create a backup before executing SQL commands on your WordPress database.
-Otherwise, run the following SQL query to delete all revisions:
+Otherwise, execute the following SQL query to delete all revisions:

 DELETE FROM wp_posts WHERE post_type = “revision”